ctsang5/baywheels/README.md

 Controlling for route fixed effects and year-month fixed effects, **I find that adding one more bikeshare station within 400 meters of a bus route is associated with a 1.47 percent increase in average daily bus ridership on that route.** Put in another way, my result is consistent with the idea that bikeshare stations complement, rather than substitute, Muni bus services.

 ![Bay Wheels Expansion](sf_bikeshare_growth.gif)
+*Animation showing the growth of Bay Wheels stations (red) and the bus routes (blue) from 2019 to 2025.*